 This documentary follows the journey of the great Hungarian water polo team, alongside the tragic and bloody Hungarian Revolution.
 Stories from players of both sides adds insight and depth to this moving feature.

 Don’t let the underwhelming trailer put you off, executive producer Quentin Tarantino calls this “the best untold story ever”.
-The Hungarian film Children of Glory tells the same story and is well worth its 92% ratting at Rotten Tomatoes.
+The Hungarian film Children of Glory tells the same story and is well worth its 92% rating at Rotten Tomatoes.

 The Hillsborough disaster is one of the greatest tragedies to take place in British soccer.
 But the pain and suffering of the families and friends of victims didn’t end there.